 What’s it about?
-Law student Cristela struggles to balance her professional aspirations and her Mexican-American family’s cultural expectations as her ambitions — for a successful law career — go far beyond those of her working class clan, in this semi-autobiographical comedy.
+A law student (Alonzo) struggles to balance her work life, her home life, and her Mexican-American family’s cultural expectations in this semi-autobiographical sitcom.

 First impression?
 Laughs are as plentiful in this trailer as beers are in Cristela’s house.
 In short, there are none. —Jarett Wieselman

 Who’s in it?
 Newcomer Hudson Yang (the son of a Wall Street Journal columnist), Randall Park (Veep), Constance Wu, and Forrest Wheeler (The Incredible Burt Wonderstone)